wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

                 'password': ''
             },
             'host': 'localhost',
-            'port': 5000
+            'port': 62023
         },
         # staging, prod settings below
     }

 This should all look pretty straightforward.
-We are developing locally using the default Flask port, with a local, passwordless, Redis instance, and have debugging flags set to log at a debug level.
+We are developing locally using the port 62023, with a local, password-less, Redis instance, and have debugging flags set to log at a debug level.

 Running Locally
 ---------------